Walvis Bay International Airport: History

 In April 2018, Westair Aviation operated scheduled services to six new destinations in Namibia and South Africa.

 Due to flight performance and headwinds, Airlink in March 2019 decided to redirect its technical fuel-stop in Windhoek to Walvis Bay International Airport, a move which would accommodate more passengers on the final leg to Saint Helena Airport.
 The airline resumed its Johannesburg service to the island in late March 2022, again landing in Walvis Bay briefly for re-fueling purposes.

 Facilities

 The airport resides at an elevation of 299 ft above mean sea level.
 It has one runway designated 09/27 with an asphalt surface measuring 3500 × 30 m.
 The facility complies with International Civil Aviation Organisation (ICAO) standards.
-Included with the rehabilition of the airport was the construction of a polymer perimeter fence which protects the facility from coastal weather conditions.
+Included with the rehabilitation of the airport was the construction of a polymer perimeter fence which protects the facility from coastal weather conditions.
 This addition was the first of its kind for the country.